ebonet-zz/ebonet.github.io/_posts/2016-02-15-expanding-custom-configs.md

 ---
 layout: post
 title:  "Expanding custom config files in Rails"
-category: rails
+category: quicktips
-tag: TIL
+tag:
+  - Ruby on Rails
 # bigimg: /img/path.jpg
 ---

 I had to access an API from my rails API, where I can run it on localhost and a staging scenario for testing.
 I needed a place to properly store the credentials, and a `YAML` is an elegant solution.
 Digging around, I found a solution that works really well:

 <!-- more -->